krumbunny/glazemixup.com/src/manual/background/oxides.md

 ### Oxide Roles

-Most glazes are around 50%-80% silica.
+Most glazes are over half silica.
 Silica is the backbone of any glaze.

 Alumina stiffens up a glaze.
 Transparent glazes often have a silica to alumina ratio of about 9:1.
 Too much silica and the glaze might not melt,